 - Bake for 15-20 minutes until the guizada tops are slightly golden and a toothpick inserted into the center comes out clean.

 - When using a food processor to chop nuts, always pulse the machine.
-Otherwise the nuts circulate on the bottom of the bowl, creating nut butter.
+Otherwise, the nuts will circulate on the bottom of the bowl, creating nut butter.

-- Try to make recipes containing fruit or strong flavoring a day in advance of eating.
+- Try to make recipes containing fruit or strong flavoring a day in advance.
 The flavors will ripen and you’ll love the result!